 I’m one of “those people” that prefers waiting to decorate for Fall until the first day of Fall, and I wouldn’t dare put up the Christmas tree until the day after Thanksgiving.
-I’m all about not rushing through each season because of the excitement of the next holiday.
+I’m all about not rushing through each season because of the excitement of the next holidays.

 But today I want to share with you what we should be doing before the holiday season begins.